 The Behavioral Risk Factor Surveillance System (BRFSS) is a state-based system of annual health surveys established by the Centers for Disease Control and Prevention (CDC) that collects information on health risk behaviors, preventive health practices, and health care access, primarily related to chronic disease and injury.
-The BRFSS provides a rich source of information about individual health behaviors such as smoking, excessive drinking, obesity, preventive health service use, which are relevant for the development of healthy aging indicators.
+The BRFSS provides a rich source of information about individual health behaviors such as smoking, excessive drinking, obesity, and preventive health service use, which are relevant for the development of healthy aging indicators.
 A core set of questions about such health behaviors are included every year.
 The Connecticut Department of Public Health (CTDPH) is responsible for collecting BRFSS data for Connecticut.
 The CTDPH adds questions beyond the core CDC questions on relevant topics to support health care policy planning, to guide preventive health interventions, and to assess health status and its change over time for Connecticut residents.
-Person-level BRFSS data were obtained from the Connecticut Department of Public Health for this project under a formal data use agreement required for individual privacy protection of health information.